 - ❌ Without third-party guarantees, it’s very difficult to seek compensation in case of problems.

-- ❌ You’re likely to encounter “foreigner-exclusive prices” that are 30% higher than those for Koreans.
+- ❌ You’re likely to face “foreigner-exclusive prices” that are 30% higher than those for Koreans.

 4.2 Method Two: Through Taiwanese/Chinese agents or intermediaries.